-Vehicle registration (age) distributions and diesel fractions inputs to MOVES2014b were developed using the latest available Texas Department of Motor Vehicles (TxDMV) analysis year-specific midyear county vehicle registration data.
-2017 data was used for the 2017 base year.
-The latest available data (2018) was used for the future analysis years; 2022, 2032, 2040, and 2050.
-The vehicle age distribution input data set are county level, except for the heavy-duty vehicle (HDV) class 8b category, which is state level.
-The diesel fractions input data sets (one for each evaluation year) are state level.
-MOVES2014b defaults were used where the required information was not available in the TxDMV data.
-The application of local registration distributions and diesel fractions follows guidance in MOVES2014, MOVES2014a, and MOVES2014b Technical Guidance: Using MOVES to Prepare Emission Inventories for State Implementation Plans and Transportation Conformity (EPA, August 2018).
+Vehicle registration (age) distributions and AVFT hereafter referred to as fuel fractions inputs to MOVES3 were developed using the latest available Texas Department of Motor Vehicles (TxDMV) analysis year-specific county vehicle registration data.
+2018 data was used for the 2017 base year.
+The latest available data (2021) was used for the future analysis years; 2022, 2027, 2032, 2040, and 2050.
+The vehicle age distribution input data set are county level, except for the combination long-haul truck category, which is state level.
+MOVES3 defaults were used where the required information was not available in the TxDMV data.
+The application of local registration distributions and fuel fractions follows guidance MOVES3 Technical Guidance: Using MOVES to Prepare Emission Inventories for State Implementation Plans and Transportation Conformity (EPA, November 2020).
 Please see Appendix I for more detailed information on the vehicle age distributions and diesel fractions.

-4.2.7 VEHICLE REGISTRATION DISTRIBUTIONS
+4.2.6 Vehicle Registration Distributions

-The user-supplied vehicle registration distributions input to MOVES2014b are by vehicle age for any of the 13 composite (combined gasoline and diesel) vehicle types.
-MOVES2014b internal default distributions are applied for vehicle classes for which the analyst does not provide alternate values.
-The input values for each vehicle class are 30 age fractions representing the fraction of vehicles by age for that particular vehicle class as of July of the evaluation year.
+The user-supplied vehicle registration distributions input to MOVES3 are by vehicle age for any of the 13 composite (combined gasoline and diesel) vehicle types.
+MOVES3 internal default distributions are applied for vehicle classes for which the analyst does not provide alternate values.
+The input values for each vehicle class are 30 age fractions representing the fraction of vehicles by age for that particular vehicle class of the evaluation year.
 These age fractions start with the evaluation year as the 1st age fraction and work back in annual increments to end with the 30th fraction, which represents the fraction of vehicles of age 30 years and older.
 The fractions are calculated as the model-year-specific registrations in a class divided by the total vehicles registered in that class.

-4.2.8 DIESEL FRACTIONS
+4.2.7 AVFT